material-motion/material-motion/concepts/patterns/plan-fulfillment.md

 In this example, the logic of the `animate` function is the Plan.
 The `animate` function is not executed here.
 The `behavior` instance has been registered with a system.
 Again: it does not matter which system, so long as the Plan is eventually fulfilled.

+Note that the above example poses interesting technical challenges that should be carefully considered.
+If the `animate` function refers to objects out of its scope it may cause more problems than it's worth.

 Many Plans can be attached to a single target.
 A single Plan can also be attached to many targets.

 Consider this pseudo-code: